jckarter/clay/doc/language-reference.md

     alias ZERO[T] = T(0); // [T] pattern guard implied

-Global alias definitions do not define true [symbols].
+Global alias definitions do not define true [symbols](#symbols).
 The alias name expands directly into the bound expression.

 ### <a name="globalvariables">Global variables</a>